-Every day there’s more and more learned about probiotics and the microbiome.
-And that means there are more things you need to know about including probiotics in the long-term healthcare of your dog.
+Every day there’s more and more information about probiotics and the microbiome.
+So there's always more to know about probiotics in the long-term healthcare of your dog.

 What Is The Microbiome?